ndr-repo/finalResolution/README.md

 Welcome to finalResolution!

 finalResolution is an optimized collection of scripts I have written over the last year for working with common network indicators.
 These are mostly time savers that I use for validating external presence on the net & performing quick lookups of hostnames and IPs through common APIs.

 These can be used for threat hunting, but I mostly use these during external pentest work and not for creating CTI.
 I would definitely recommend the resolvers over a traditional nslookup when working with indicators, since these tools all resolve by proxy through another host and not your own box.
-At most, I would use them to find any initial indicators (i.e: Quad9 blocked ___ hostname), and then moving your work over to a CTI platform for OSINT like [AlienVault OTX](https://otx.alienvault.com/).
+At most, I would use them to find any initial indicators (i.e: Quad9 blocked ___ hostname), and then move the work over to a CTI platform for OSINT like [AlienVault OTX](https://otx.alienvault.com/).

 I will continue to update the repository with more tools as time goes on.
 Most of my time with new tools is spent performing internal QA to ensure they are easy to read from the IDE and provide a good experience during input handling.
 I would also like to make setup scripts for Windows & popular Linux distros respectively to quickly set the script folders to PATH/environment variables.
 In the mean time, I recommend manually adding the 'Resolvers' and 'Validators' folder to your PATH for quick use.
 This is what I personally do.